 Accreditation is withdrawn by the Council when, after a period of probationary accreditation, the college continues to demonstrate noncompliance with the Council's standards and requirements.
 When the Council considers an action to withdraw accreditation, factors that have a significant impact on the effectiveness of the educational program are identified as the basis for the action.
 The institution has an ethical obligation to inform its students and applicants to the program of this status once final.
 The Council also issues a public statement concerning final actions to withdraw accreditation.
 (See Disclosure.)
 Before an action of the Council to withdraw accreditation may be made public, the institution must be afforded the opportunity to seek and fully exhaust the procedural reconsideration and appeal processes.
-(See Procedural Reconsideration and appeal processes, if the action to withdraw accreditation is sustained by the Council, the effective date of the withdrawal of accreditation will be the date on which the action is sustained.
+(See Procedural Reconsideration/Appeal.)